Greetings! You found our list of the best virtual event ideas.

 During your next video call, ask your teammates to introduce pets to the team.
 If the animals are shy, then your employees can embark on a “pet safari,” and search all the typical hiding spots.
 This activity is especially fun if any of your team members own unconventional pets, such as teacup pigs or llamas.
 All animals are welcome guests, however, even the common household pets like labradors and tabbies.
 Welcoming pets is one of the most effective and enjoyable free virtual social ideas.

 Pro tip: To score points with your coworkers, mail goodie bags to the pets.
 Little snacks or toys in a cute package go a long way.

 7. Explore Other Parts of the Home

-Most video meeting software like Zoom and Skype is available as smartphone apps.
+Most online meeting software like Zoom and Skype is available as smartphone apps.
 Your team members can call from anywhere.
 Though you may not be able to gather in the same physical location, you can still leave the home office behind and enjoy an out-of-work experience together.